 Ever since continuous fiber 3D printers burst onto the scene in 2014, engineers around the world have sought a system that could 3D print large-scale continuous fiber-reinforced parts.

 The ability to purely additively produce complex parts with high strength and low weight, without expensive layup tools or autoclaves, was increasingly sought after.
-This has created the niche of opportunity for new innovation among the machine tool building startups, who are challenging the status quo and aiming for the multi-billion euro rapid large scale thermoplastic composites market.
+This has created a niche of opportunity for new innovations among the machine tool building startups, who are challenging the status quo and aiming for the multi-billion euro rapid large-scale thermoplastic composites market.

 A True Continuous Fiber Placement/Printing is a platform that leverages the benefits of FDM and Placement technologies that do not require layup tools, vacuum bagging, autoclave, or other secondary processes.
 The platform enables agile accessible composites production, accelerating advanced composites manufacturing for all industries and manufacturers alike.

 Physics-first principle approach

 Any structural component's main function is to allow smooth stress flow to enable the transfer of loads and moments from one end to another.
 Continuous fibers are the most efficient load-carrying members, acting as smooth channels for stresses to flow, without any breakage.
 The matrix material joining the fibers makes sure that all the stress flows are equally distributed among these fiber channels.
 In order to build the most effective composites structure needs to make sure the stress flow is continuous, smooth, and well-aligned without any breakage.
 To achieve this you want to have:

 Well distributed fiber along the stress flow direction